patrick-llgc/Learning-Deep-Learning/paper_notes/m3d_rpn.md

 The paper is correct that many previous SOTA algorithm uses pretrained component and they sometimes introduce constant noise in training.

+It can do mono3D for cyclists and pedestrians.

+The depth aware convolution network is extended further in [learning depth guided conv](d4lcn.md).

 #### Key ideas
 - To ease the 3D bbox regression task, the mean stats of depth and 3D size, and theta are precomputed for each anchor size. --> This is clever, but may not be the best way to do this as the theta is quite inaccurate and calls for post-processing as shown by the paper.
+	- Whenever the IoU for 2D is > 0.5, then adjust 3D anchors to regress the diff from the GT.
-- Depth aware convolution: The depth is largely correlated with rows in autonomous driving scenes.
+- **Depth aware convolution**: The depth is largely correlated with rows in autonomous driving scenes.
 Thus M3D RPN proposes to use separate conv filters for different row bins.

 #### Technical details
 - The depth aware conv leads to depth-aware features or local features and are fused with normal conv (global features) by a learned paramter.